 A valuable vCIO moves from being a technical resource to becoming a strategic business partner, building relationships with clients and providing strategic direction.

 The foundation for vCIO services is an understanding of your clients’ businesses.
-To get a more comprehensive view of how your IT services support their businesses, talk to clients about these areas:
+To get a more comprehensive view of how your IT services support their business, talk to clients about these areas:

 - Business goals